rhbrunetto/backend-challenge/README.md

 [http://localhost:3000/v1/customers/login](http://localhost:3000/v1/customers/login)

-with this JSON as in the body:
+with this JSON in the request body:
 `
 {
     "username": "mariasouza",